Skumarr53/Image-Caption-Generation-using-Fastai/readme.md

 ### Training (Fastai Implementation)
 * **lr _finder** - It will do a mock training by going over a large range of learning rates, then plot them against the losses.
 We will pick a value a bit before the minimum, where the loss still improves.

-* **fit_one_cycle** - Method is implementation of one cycle policy. lr goes up to max and comes down for one cycle of passing through all mini batches.
-In one fit cycle takes entire input and divides into batches of size 'bs'. then start with lr_min for the first batch increase gradually for next batches and when batch number reaches 30 percent of total batches, lr reaches lr_max and then starts going down and reaches lr_min again at last batch.
+* **fit_one_cycle** - Method is implementation of one cycle policy. lr goes up to max and comes down for one cycle of passing through all mini-batches.
+In one fit cycle takes entire input and divides into batches of size 'bs'. then start with lr_min for the first batch increase gradually for next batches and when the batch number reaches 30 percent of total batches, lr reaches lr_max and then starts going down and reaches lr_min again at last batch.

     The original 1cycle policy has three steps:

-    1. We progressively increase our learning rate from lr_max/div_factor to lr_max and at the same time we progressively decrease our momentum from mom_max to mom_min.
+    1. We progressively increase our learning rate from lr_max/div_factor to lr_max and at the same time, we progressively decrease our momentum from mom_max to mom_min.
-    2. We do the exact opposite: we progressively decrease our learning rate from lr_max to lr_max/div_factor and at the same time we progressively increase our momentum from mom_min to mom_max.
+    2. We do the exact opposite: we progressively decrease our learning rate from lr_max to lr_max/div_factor and at the same time, we progressively increase our momentum from mom_min to mom_max.
     3. We further decrease our learning rate from lr_max/div_factor to lr_max/(div_factor x 100) and we keep momentum steady at mom_max.